 The second placement involves working in the Center for Autism Spectrum Disorders, completing neuropsychological evaluations of school-aged children and adolescents with Aspergers and high functioning autism.
 This placement includes the opportunity to work as part of a multidisciplinary team including neuropsychology, developmental psychology, speech/language pathology, and psychiatry.

-Our main clinical location is the Shady Grove Regional Outpatient Center (Rockville, MD), located 8 miles north of the beltway (495).
-In addition, some patients are seen at the main hospital, Upper Marlboro, and at the Laurel Lakes locations.
-Externs doing the general neuropsychology placement may be placed at any one of those locations depending upon which faculty member they are matched with.
+Location: Our main clinical location is the Shady Grove Regional Outpatient Center (Rockville, MD), located 8 miles north of the beltway (495).
+In addition, some patients are seen at the main hospital (Washington, DC), Upper Marlboro, MD, Laurel Lakes, MD, and Fairfax, VA locations.
+Externs may be placed at any one of those locations depending upon which faculty member they are matched with.

-Send a letter of interest, CV/resume with a list of relevant coursework, list of tests administered and number of administrations, and contact information (phone and e-mail), academic transcript (does not have to be official), and two letters of recommendation.
+To apply: Send a letter of interest, CV/resume with a list of relevant coursework, list of tests administered and number of administrations, and contact information (phone and e-mail), academic transcript (does not have to be official), and two letters of recommendation.
 In your letter of interest, please state which placement you are interested in being considered for (General, Autism, SCORE).
-Please direct all materials and inquiries to:

 Children's National Health System